 - Add product images and thumbnails to every item.

-- Assign multiple barcodes to a single product.
+- Assign and print multiple barcodes to a single product.

-- Detailed stock card and transaction history for every item.
+- Keep a detailed stock card and transaction history for every item.

-- Monitor purchase and return orders from multiple vendors.
+- Monitor your purchase and return orders from multiple vendors.

 - Adjust item numbers with physical count support.

-- Bypass entering all items by hand by uploading product CSV sheets.
-Also, export product inventory in CSV format.
+- Bypass the tedium of entering all items by hand by uploading product CSV sheets.
+You can also export product inventory in CSV format.

-- Add multiple tags to every product for extensive product tracking.
-Search products by tags.
+- Add multiple tags to every product for extensive product tracking and search for products by tags.

-- Build a customer database that records address, email, and birthday.
-Monitor customer purchase history over the course of time.
+- Build a customer database that records addresses, emails, and birthdays.
+Monitor customer purchase history over time.